- Monevator - https://monevator.com -

 You input the mortgage size and term, interest rates, amount of cash directed to either over-payments or investing, and your expected return.

-The cells flip to green when your net worth becomes positive and you repay your mortgage – or could do so from investments.
+The cells flip to green when your net worth becomes positive and you repay your mortgage – or you could do so from (tax-free) investments.

-Real-life returns are not smooth like in a spreadsheet.
+Remember: real-life returns are not smooth.
 Calculations like this can only give an indication of how an annual return would compound over time.
-In reality annual returns would be lumpy, and in some years they will be negative.
+In reality annual returns would be lumpy.
+Some years they will be negative.
 Perhaps very negative.
 Your investment portfolio will go down, maybe by a lot!
 Do not expect an easy ride.

-The spreadsheet is not super sophisticated.
-The idea is to let you explore what’s possible – not to map the future, which is anyway unknowable.
+Our spreadsheet lets you explore what’s possible – but it cannot map the future, which is unknowable.

-For example, you will see that a £250,000 mortgage charging 2% over 25 years with £250 a month in either over-payments or investing delivers:
+For example, the spreadsheet tells us that a £250,000 mortgage charging 2% over 25 years with £250 a month in either over-payments or investing at a 7% return delivers:

-You can see that investing whilst running the mortgage can leave you much better off (Scenarios 3 and 4).
+You can see with this example that investing whilst running the mortgage would leave you much better off (Scenarios 3 and 4).

 But simply over-paying your mortgage is financially good, too (Scenario 2).

-And in the first scenario you had £250 a month extra to spend on fun, of course.
+And even in the first scenario you had £250 a month extra to spend on fun.
 The extra gains in the other three scenarios didn’t come for free.

-Create a copy and play with figures that you think are realistic.
+But you can create your own copy and try out whatever figures you think are realistic.

 So… pay off the mortgage or invest?